 The Lamisil Breakthrough

 In 2008, the fungus infection on my hands began to get really itchy and scaly again.
 I decided to investigate treatment options once again.
 My family doctor recommended Lamisil tablets.
-They were expensive and carried with them some risk of liver failure, but the risk was small and I decided to go for it.
-I couldn't afford to buy Lamisil from my local pharmacist at nearly four dollars per pill, so I took my prescription online and purchased generic Terbinafine from a European pharmacy, instead.
+They were expensive and carried with them some risk of liver failure, but the risk was small, and I decided to go for it.
+I couldn't afford to buy Lamisil from my local pharmacist at nearly four dollars per pill, so I took my prescription online and purchased generic Terbinafine from a European pharmacy instead.
 I had read warnings about buying drugs from overseas—but frankly, at one-third the cost, I thought it was worth a try.

 My Terbinafine arrived via airmail, and the packaging was from a reputable pharmaceutical company, so I thought it would be safe to try them out.
-I took my first round for nine weeks, and then rested for one month.
-In that time, I began to see some improvement at the base of my nails.
+I took my first round for nine weeks and then rested for one month.
+During that time, I began to see some improvement at the base of my nails.
 Toenails grow really slowly, so it is hard to see any progress in the first three months.
 But the itchy, scaly skin on my hands cleared up within the first six weeks.

 I took another round for nine weeks, and then I waited to see what would happen.
 After about three months, I noticed the brown, nasty skin under my nail beds was being replaced by pink, healthy tissue.
 This progression continued for twelve months.
 At the end of that time, I had a full cure on all of my toes except the big toes on both feet.
 They each had a tiny corner of yellowish nail bed near the tips.
 Unwilling to let the fungus get a toe-hold (pun intended), I decided to try to wipe it out forever.

 I acquired another six weeks of Terbinafine from another online pharmacy and took it diligently.
 At the end of six more months, my toenail fungus was completely cured!
-Twenty-two years of suffering ended by Lamisil tablets.
+Twenty-two years of suffering ended with Lamisil tablets.
 No more disgusting toenails, no more itchy skin, no more constant jock itch.
 Lamisil, or more accurately Terbinafine, worked beyond my expectations.
 I consider it a miracle product.